The Worst Restaurant Appetizer You Should Never Order

 "By cooking these foods at home, you would be much less likely to use that much salt," Tao said.
 "And you could utilize vinegar and lemon juice along with other various seasonings and herbs to flavor your food."

 What appetizer should you order at a restaurant instead?

-Don't let all this talk about the potential negative effects of overconsuming boneless buffalo wings prevent you from ordering an appetizer at a restaurant, as there are still plenty of healthier options out there to choose from.
-If you're having a wing craving, see if the restaurant can bake or grill them rather than frying and go light on the sauce or ask for it on the side.
+Don't let this talk about the potential negative effects of overconsuming boneless buffalo wings prevent you from ordering an appetizer at a restaurant.
+There are plenty of healthier options out there to choose from.
+If you're having a wing craving, see if the restaurant can bake or grill them instead of frying them.
+Choose to go light on the sauce, or ask for it on the side.

-"Choices from the sides menu like black beans, asparagus, and Mexican rice are all better choices than the options from their starter menu," she explained.
+"Choices from the sides menu like black beans, asparagus, and Mexican rice are all better choices than the options from their starter menu," she added.
 "Another option would be a cup of soup."

 When it comes to appetizers, keeping these tips in mind will help you kick off your dining experience on a better note—no matter what restaurant you choose!

 - – America's Second-Largest Burger Chain Is Getting a New Look